 We’re updating this article regularly with new information, so you can keep up to date.

 The Pfizer/BioNTech vaccine was approved in November 2020 in the UK and begun being administered on 8th December 2020.
 Millions of people have already received their first dose.

 On 30th December 2020, the Oxford/AstraZeneca vaccine was approved for use in the UK.
-It will be rolled out alongside from today (Monday 4th January 2021).
+It was rolled out alongside the Pfizer/BioNTech vaccine from Monday 4th January 2021.

-Here at Disability Horizons, we take you through everything you need to know about the Covid-19 vaccine:
+Here at Disability Horizons, we take you through everything you need to know about the Covid-19 vaccines: